salviStudent/flask_json_streaming/README.md

 pipenv run python3 test_json_streaming.py
 ```
 ## Notes
-The generator that reads the file also sleeps for half a milisecond, this is just to lower cpu usage and is not advised.
+The generator that reads the file also sleeps for half a milisecond, this is just to lower cpu usage and is not advised for something like production.